turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlemanager_api.rst

 It is assumed that this archetype has had all its required textures and shaders pre-loaded.

+.. note :: This call must be made between calls to graphicsDevice.beginFrame() and graphicsDevice.endFrame() to guarantee correct execution.

 **Syntax** ::

     var instance = manager.createInstance(archetype, timeout);